-The University of Toronto has been building Tibetan Studies over the last decade, and our undergraduate and graduate programs are strong and growing rapidly.
-Since the beginning of our Tibetan Studies programs in 2003, faculty and graduate students working in the area have been competitively awarded well over a million dollars in research funding, several doctoral students have graduated and moved on to teaching positions in Tibetan Studies, and our library has become the largest Tibetan collection in Canada.
+The University of Toronto has been building Tibetan Studies for more than a decade, and our undergraduate and graduate programs are strong and growing rapidly.
+Since the beginning of our Tibetan Studies programs in 2003, faculty and graduate students working in the area have been competitively awarded several million dollars in research funding, several doctoral students have graduated and moved on to teaching positions in Tibetan Studies, and our library has become the largest Tibetan collection in Canada.

 Tibetan Studies at the University of Toronto